Skip to main content

 • “The gameplay is as good and engaging as you would expect from a classic Shantae game, the dialogue is lots of fun, the boss fights are fun, and the music perfectly captures that early-mid 2000s GBA game style.”

-• “I think there could've been more variety with the music for the dungeons, in my opinion, but what we have is good.”
+• “I think there could have been more variety in the dungeon music; what we have is good but somewhat repetitive.”

 • humor